Clara d'Anduza

 Clara d'Anduza was a trobairitz from the first third of the 13th century, probably born to the ruling family of Anduze.
-Her only surviving work is a canso beginning En greu esmay et en greu pessamen.
+Her only surviving work is a canso beginning En greu esmay et en greu pessamen ("In grave distress and great trouble").
+This poem describes her suffering and attributes her separation from her amic to the harm done by slanderers (lauzingier).
+The poem connects to other common motifs in other works by women troubadour: unfailing infidelity, self-reflexivity, and metaphors representing love, pain, and desire.
 She was mentioned in a long razo to a canso of Uc de Saint Circ and was probably the addressee of a salut of Azalais d'Altier.
+A narrative commentary on Uc de Saint Circ's "Anc mais non vi temps ni sanzo" identifies Uc as Clara's secretary and would-be lover.
 She was probably acquainted with Pons de Capduelh.